gaut3/timeflow/README.md

 ## Requirements

 - **Obsidian** v0.15.0 or higher
-- **No external plugins required!** - TimeFlow has its own built-in timer system
+- **No external plugins required!** - timeflow has its own built-in timer system

 ## Installation